drbtlr/beating-the-odds/docs/beating-the-odds-code.md

 | [Puerto Rico](https://ies.ed.gov/ncee/edlabs/projects/project.asp?projectID=4468) | Graduation rate; reading; math | High poverty high schools |
 | [South Carolina](https://ies.ed.gov/ncee/edlabs/projects/project.asp?projectID=418) | English language arts; math | Charter schools |

-The purpose of this guide is to present a data-driven approach to identify beating-the-odds schools.
+The purpose of this guide is to present a data-driven approach to identify BTO schools.
 We use multilevel models to predict student performance and school-level effects on that performance.
 Next, we compare each school's predicted performance to its actual performance.
 The school is identified as beating the odds if its actual performance is higher or lower than predicted by a statistically significant margin.
-The procedures presented in this guide parallel those used in a collaborative study by the [Kentucky Department of Education](https://education.ky.gov/) and [REL Appalachia](https://ies.ed.gov/ncee/edlabs/regions/appalachia/).
+The procedures presented in this guide are based on those used in a collaborative study by the [Kentucky Department of Education](https://education.ky.gov/) and [REL Appalachia](https://ies.ed.gov/ncee/edlabs/regions/appalachia/).

 ### Using this Guide

 This guide draws on SDP's ["Faketucky"](https://github.com/opensdp/faketucky), a synthetic dataset based on real student data, in the analysis.
 While these data are synthetic, the code is not.
-Schools and districts wanting to conduct their own beating-the-odds analysis can easily adapt the code provided in this guide to their own data.
+Schools and districts wanting to conduct their own BTO analysis can easily adapt the code provided in this guide to their own data.

 To replicate or modify the analysis described in this guide, click the "Download" buttons to download R code and sample data.
 You can make changes to the charts using the code and sample data, or modify the code to work with your own data.
 If you are familiar with GitHub, you can click "Go to Repository" and clone the entire repository to your own computer.

 We encourage you to go to our [Participate page](https://opensdp.github.io/participate/) to read about more ways to engage with the OpenSDP community or reach out for assistance in adapting this code for your specific context.

-### Installing and Loading R Packages and Plotting Themes
+### Installing and Loading R Packages

 To complete this tutorial, you will need R, R Studio, and the following R packages installed on your machine:

 - `tidyverse`: For convenient data and output manipulation
 - `lme4`: To fit multilevel models
+- `merTools`: To extract expected ranks from fitted models
 - `glue`: To format and interpolate strings

 To install packages, such as `lme4`, run the following command in the R console: